The Nominees For The Fashion Awards 2017 Have Just Been Announced

 In the emerging talent categories, Faustine Steinmetz, Matty Bovan, Michael Halpern, Natalia Alaverdian for Awake and Rejina Pyo are shortlisted for womenswear while Cottweiler, Charles Jeffrey Loverboy, House of Holland, Phoebe English and A-Cold-Wall* are nominated for the menswear prize.

 “These fantastic talents are the very best of the global industry...
-Young designers are the heartbeat of our business, and it is up to all of us to foster and champion their vision,” Nadja Swarovski, the event partner, affirmed.
+Young designers are the heartbeat of our business, and it is up to all of us to foster and champion their vision,” Nadja Swarovski affirmed.

-Additional awards will be celebrated on the night, recognising remarkable career milestones for individuals.
-The recipients of these special awards will be announced in November.

 See below for the full list of nominations for the Fashion Awards 2017: